lj020326/ansible-datacenter/README.md

 The molecule test pipeline is set up in the github actions [ci.yml](.github/workflows/ci.yml) and the molecule converge test results for each platform can be viewed on [github actions results page](https://github.com/lj020326/ansible-datacenter/actions).

-The dockerfile image definitions for the systemd python docker platform containers used in the molecule tests use can be found [here](https://github.com/lj020326/systemd-python-dockerfiles).
+The systemd-python enabled docker images used by the molecule tests can be found on [dockerhub](https://hub.docker.com/repositories/lj020326?search=systemd).
+The corresponding dockerfile image definitions for the systemd-python enabled docker platform containers used in the molecule tests can be found [here](https://github.com/lj020326/systemd-python-dockerfiles).

 ## Summary